The Barbizon School: ‘They had a strong belief in painting things as they saw them’

 The Barbizon colony

 By the late 1830s, other painters keen to escape the dehumanising effects of modern civilisation had joined Corot in this bucolic wilderness.

-‘They were not Romantic artists,’ says Arne Everwijn, senior specialist in 19th Century European Art at Christie’s.
+‘They were not Romantic artists,’ says Alastair Plumb, specialist and head of sale at Christie’s European Art department.
 ‘There was nothing melodramatic in their intentions.
 They had a strong belief in painting things as they saw them.’